bit-ml/bit-ml/content/collections/posts/homomorphic2020.md

 minimum number of operations.
 But this minimum number must be decided in advance to set the parameters accordingly.
 We usually call such a scheme *Somewhat Homomorphic Encryption* (SHE) scheme.
-When the construction allows an unbounded number of operations we call such a scheme *Fully Homomorphic Encryption* (FHE).
+When the construction allows an unbounded number of operations, we call such a scheme *Fully Homomorphic Encryption* (FHE).
 Even though we are not going to discuss it any further, we have to mention that it's possible to obtain FHE from SHE.
 In fact, Gentry [showed](https://www.cs.cmu.edu/~odonnell/hits09/gentry-homomorphic-encryption.pdf)